anshlabs716/miles/README.md

 Made by **AnshLabs716**.

-**i will never develop for apple mac and windows android and linux only**
+**i will never develop for apple mac and windows android and linux only.**